Chess (musical): 1990s

+In 1992, there was a production directed by Rob Marshall staged at Paper Mill Playhouse.
+The production starred Steve Blanchard as the American, Judy McLane as Florence, Keith Rice as the Russian, David Cryer as Molokov, P. J. Benjamin as Walter, John DeLuca as the Arbiter, and Susan Dawn Carson as Svetlana.

 In 1994, Chess in Concert toured cities in Sweden.
 The songs and lyrics were largely identical to the original album, with the addition of "Someone Else's Story" from the American version and "The Soviet Machine" from the British version.
-The cast included Anders Glenmark as Frederick, Karin Glenmark as Florence, and Tommy Körberg as Anatoly.
+The cast included Anders Glenmark as Frederick, Karin Glenmark as Florence, and Tommy Körberg reprising his role from previous productions as Anatoly.
 A concert performance at Eriksbergshallen in Gothenburg was recorded.

 In 1995, a Los Angeles production at Hollywood's Hudson Theater received critical praise.
-It starred Marcia Mitzman (who played Svetlana in the first Broadway production) as Florence and Sean Smith as Anatoly.
+It starred Douglas Sills as Freddie, Marcia Mitzman (who played Svetlana in the first Broadway production) as Florence and Sean Smith as Anatoly.
 For their performances both Mitzman and Smith won an Ovation Award and a Los Angeles Drama Critics Circle Award.
 Chess toured in the UK in 1996.
 The cast included Jacqui Scott, and "Nobody's Side" was used as the finale.

-In 1996-1997 elements of "Chess" were incorporated in the Russian Mossovet Theatre musical "Igra", along with other songs of Björn Ulvaeus and Benny Andersson, The Beatles, and other hits of 1960-80s.
+In 1996-1997 elements of Chess were incorporated in the Russian Mossovet Theatre musical "Igra", along with other songs of Björn Ulvaeus and Benny Andersson, The Beatles, and other hits of 1960-80s.
 Russian lyrics were penned by Yaroslav Kesler, who also worked on Mossovet's staging of Jesus Christ Superstar.
 "Igra" in general was presented as follow up to the famous rock-opera and featured mostly same group of artists and producers, but survived just one season.